 While summer might be prime time for taking trips to the Toronto Islands, going in the spring can be just as enjoyable.
 Centreville Theme Park opens at the end of April and features over 30 rides and attractions.
 There’s also Far Enough Farm to visit, Gibraltar Point Lighthouse (the oldest landmark in Toronto) and once the weather warms up some more, there are great beaches to explore on the Islands including Wards Island Beach and Hanlan’s Point.
 Simply hop on the ferry in downtown Toronto.

 06 of 10

 Spring means the start of Pedestrian Sundays in Kensington Market.
 The eclectic area is always worth exploring, but it’s that much more fun when there are no cars in the vicinity.
-Pedestrian Sundays take place on the last Sunday of every month (beginning this spring on May 29) and mean music, artists, street performers, food vendors and other fun activities and events.
+Pedestrian Sundays take place on the last Sunday of every month, usually beginning around mid to late-May, and mean music, artists, street performers, food vendors and other fun activities and events.

 07 of 10

 Spring in Toronto is the perfect time to visit Tommy Thompson Park.
 The justifiably popular green space in the city is where you’ll find some of the largest existing natural habitat on the Toronto waterfront, an area that’s home to sand dunes, cobble beaches, wildflower meadows and coastal marshes among other habitats.
 Tommy Thompson park is a great one for birdwatching in Toronto and you can take part in guided morning bird walks between April and June and then again between mid-August and mid-November.